cewing/codefellows_f2_python/source/session01.rst

 Work through the supplemental tutorials on setting up your `Command Line`_ for good development support.

-MAke sure you've got your editor set up productively -- at the very very least, make sure it does Python indentation well.
+Make sure you've got your editor set up productively -- at the very very least, make sure it does Python indentation well.

+**Advanced Editor Setup:**

 If you are using SublimeText, here are some notes to make it super-nifty: